Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

 1. Add the Kong Helm Repo:

        helm repo add kong https://charts.konghq.com ; helm repo update

 2. Install Kong:

        helm install quickstart --namespace kong --values ~/quickstart.yaml ./

 3. Wait for all pods to be in the `Running` state:

-        kubectl get po --namespace kong
+       kubectl get po --namespace kong -w

 4. Once all pods are running, find the Cloud Loadbalancer of your Kong Gateway Dataplane:

-        kubectl get svc --namespace kong quickstart-kong-proxy
+       kubectl get svc --namespace kong quickstart-kong-proxy -w

 5. Using your DNS Provider, configure DNS entry to point to the LoadBalancer shown by the last step.
 A wildcard DNS record is recommended for development environments.

 6. Now you should be able to open Kong Manager with the kong subdomain on your domain.
-For example: [https://kong.example.com](https://kong.example.com)
+For example: [https://kong.example.com](https://kong.example.com) Or open it with the following command:

-7. Log in with the Super Admin username and password combination: `kong_admin`:`kong`
+       open "https://$(kubectl get ingress --namespace kong quickstart-kong-manager -o jsonpath='{.spec.tls[0].hosts[0]}')"

     {:.important}
-    > If you are using Chrome you will receive a "Your Connection is not Private" warning message.
+    > You will receive a "Your Connection is not Private" warning message due to using selfsigned certs.
+If you are using Chrome there may not be an "Accept risk and continue" option, to continue type `thisisunsafe` while the tab is in focus to continue.

-    > If there is no "Accept risk and continue" option then type `thisisunsafe` while the in the tab to continue.
+7. If running {{site.base_gateway}} in Licensed Mode, use the Super Admin username with the password set in the secret `kong-config-secret` created earlier: `kong_admin`:`kong`

 {% endnavtab %}
 {% endnavtabs %}